Song Pours Out

 One performance only!

-Conspirare partners with Texas Performing Arts and Austin Classical Guitar in a major collaboration to premiere How Little You Are, a commissioned work for choir and three guitar quartets, based on cowboy poetry texts, by celebrated young American composer Nico Muhly.
+Conspirare partners with Texas Performing Arts and Austin Classical Guitar in a major collaboration to premiere How Little You Are, a commissioned work for choir and three guitar quartets, based on cowboy poetry texts, by celebrated young American composer Nico Muhly (b.
+1981).
 Performers are Conspirare, Los Angeles Guitar Quartet, Dublin Guitar Quartet, and Texas Guitar Quartet.
-Conspirare Youth Choirs and Austin Classical Guitar Youth Orchestra will also appear in the concert, which will include other contemporary works to be selected.
+Conspirare Youth Choirs and Austin Classical Guitar Youth Orchestra will also appear in the concert, which will include additional contemporary works.

 Sun., 05.10.15 (4pm) St. Martin’s Lutheran Church, Austin, TX

+Choral music that’s both great and big!
 Conspirare Symphonic Choir collaborates with the Victoria Bach Festival Chorus and Orchestra to perform a crowd-pleasing program of great choruses from oratorio, opera, and Broadway.
-The program will also include the premiere of a short commissioned work by Donald Grantham.
+Including Beethoven’s “Ode to Joy” from the 9th, selections from Orff’s Carmina Burana, music of Brahms, Mendelssohn, and more!
+The program will also include the world premiere of a short commissioned work by Donald Grantham.

 Conspirare Youth Choirs